MrLight/pytebis/readme.md

 ```

 A structured Numpy Array is returned.
 There is a Column per mst-name, additional a column with the timestamp is added with index 0.
-You can directly access the elemnets e.g. by indexing them by name `resNP["timestamp"]`
+You can directly access the elements e.g. by indexing them by name `resNP["timestamp"]`

 #### as Pandas